layer5io/containers-101-workshop/README.md

 # Docker 101 Workshop

-An workshop that introduces Linux containers through concepts in [slides](https://calcotestudios.com/talks/decks/slides-developerweek-austin-2018-linux-containers-101) and hands-on labs.
+An workshop that introduces Docker containers through concepts in [slides](https://calcotestudios.com/talks/decks/slides-developerweek-austin-2018-linux-containers-101) and hands-on labs.

+This workshop focuses on Linux containers, however, many of the concepts are directly applicable to Windows containers as well.
+The workshop is Docker Desktop compatible and most, if not all, of the concepts are directly applicable on either operating system.

+The sample application "awesomeapp" runs on port 8000 by default (on localhost).

 ## Join the Community!